lenarikil/UltrakULL/README.md

 <img src="https://github.com/user-attachments/assets/d461c5a3-2de2-4d7c-b390-60235f70b21d" alt="drawing">

-- From the Languages tab, you can browse available translations for the game by selecting the "Browse Languages Online" button.
-Additionally, language files that are locally installed in the mod folder will be detected and made available for selection any available language based on the language files UltrakULL has found, and will load them into the game.
+- In the "Languages" tab, you can view the translations installed locally in the mod folder, and you can select any available language based on the language files found by UltrakULL and load them into the game.

 ### Troubleshooting